 Any unauthorized withdrawals should be reported immediately.
 You can do this in any of the following ways:

-Once VyStar receives your claim, we will begin investigation.
+Once VyStar receives your claim, we will begin the investigation.
 If any additional information is needed, we will contact you by phone.
-In the meantime, you should file a police report and notify VyStar of the report number.
+In the meantime, you should file a police report and provide VyStar a copy of the full report.
+If your identification has been stolen, you will need to get a replacement and the branch will need to update your account information to include the new ID.
 There is no provisional credit on a forgery.

 If you see that your points accrual is less than you know or expect it to be, you should report it in one of the following ways: